An introduction to the categorical p-adic Langlands program: Background on category theory

 If we were writing these notes in the twentieth century, we would then proceed to explain that this obliges us to work with various derived or triangulated categories, and we would go on to explain which ones.
 But we will take advantage of contemporary advances in homological algebra by working with stable $\infty$-categories, which avoid the well-known technical drawbacks of triangulated categories, and are especially useful to work with when one wants to apply various gluing or limiting processes (both of which we {\em will} be applying, e.g.\ since we are working with sheaves on formal algebraic stacks, which have both a topological structure --- necessitating gluing arguments --- and an Ind-stack structure, necessitating limiting arguments).

-For the basics of stable $\infty$-categories, and of $t$-structures on them, we refer to ~\cite[Ch.~1]{LurieHA}.
-We note, though, that we will use {\em cohomological} indexing, while this reference uses homological indexing.
 We very briefly recall some of these basics, mainly for the purpose of orienting those readers (and those authors!) who are more familiar with the traditional theory of derived and triangulated categories than with the theory of stable $\infty$-categories.
+In order to deal with set-theoretic issues, we follow the approach of~\cite{MR2522659}.
+In particular, we fix a Grothendieck universe, and sets are called \emph{small} if they belong to this fixed universe.
+Furthermore, all limits and colimits are assumed to be small, and we will not usually comment on this.

+For the basics of stable $\infty$-categories, and of $t$-structures on them, we refer to ~\cite[Ch.~1]{LurieHA}.
 If $\cC$ is a stable $\infty$-category, then its underlying homotopy category has a canonical triangulated category structure.
 In practice one can often just imagine that one is working in this underlying triangulated category, but with the improvement that cones (and thus homotopy limits and colimits) are canonical.

 One important example of a stable $\infty$-category is the derived $\infty$-category $D(\cA)$ associated to a Grothendieck abelian category$~\cA$, whose corresponding homotopy category is the usual (unbounded) derived category of~$\cA$.
 (Recall that~$\cA$ is a Grothendieck abelian category if it is cocomplete, the formation of filtered colimits in $\cA$ is exact, and~$\cA$ admits a set of generators.)
-It is defined in \cite[Def.\ 1.3.5.8]{LurieHA} as the {\em differential graded nerve} of the full subcategory of the category of chain complexes in~$\cA$ consisting of objects which are {\em fibrant} for a certain model structure on the category of chain complexes.
+Throughout this paper, we use {\em cohomological} indexing, whereas \cite{LurieHA} (along with most of our references) uses homological indexing.
+Accordingly, we work with cochain complexes, while the results we cite pertain to chain complexes; we will not usually comment on this point.
+Bearing this in mind, the derived $\infty$-category $D(\cA)$ is defined in \cite[Def.\ 1.3.5.8]{LurieHA} as the {\em differential graded nerve} of the full subcategory of the category of cochain complexes in~$\cA$ consisting of objects which are {\em fibrant} for a certain model structure on the category of cochain complexes.
 (See~\cite[Prop.~1.3.5.3]{LurieHA} for the construction of this model structure, and~\cite[Prop.~1.3.5.6]{LurieHA} for a partial description of the fibrant objects.)
-We can also describe $D(\cA)$ as the $\infty$-category localization of this category of fibrant chain complexes with respect to quasi-isomorphisms.
+We can also describe $D(\cA)$ as the $\infty$-category localization of the category of cochain complexes with respect to quasi-isomorphisms.
 (See~\cite[Prop.~1.3.5.15]{LurieHA} and its proof.)